 Pokemon Go December 2021 events: Raids, Christmas event and more

-Here are all the biggest events happening in the Pokemon mobile game next month.
+Here are all the biggest events happening in the Pokemon mobile game this month.

 More in www.cnet.com